How to Install a Bathroom Mirror

-There are two main types of bath mirrors: framed and frameless.
-Most framed mirrors are hung with brackets or wires in the same way you’d hang a picture frame.
-Frameless mirrors may use special clips or rest on top of a vanity with adhesive to hold them in place.
+There are two main types of bathroom mirrors: framed and frameless.
+Most framed bathroom mirrors are hung with brackets or wires in the same way you’d hang a picture frame.
+Frameless bathroom mirrors may use special clips or rest on top of a vanity with adhesive to hold them in place.

-This guide will teach you how to install either of these bathroom mirrors.
+This guide will teach you how to install a bathroom mirror whether you select framed or frameless mirrors.

 - If possible, use the studs behind the wall to support your mirror.
 Gather any mounting hardware you plan to use, and if you are using mounting brackets, be sure to place them on a level plane so that they will equally support the weight of the mirror.

-- Have someone help you if you’re installing a large mirror.
+- Have someone help you if you’re installing a bathroom mirror that is larger.
 Be sure your hardware is rated to handle the weight of your mirror.

-- If you live in a seismic zone, consult your local building requirements for any additional installation guidance for larger mirrors.
+- If you live in a seismic zone, consult your local building requirements for any additional installation guidance on how to hang a bathroom mirror.

-- If the mirror frame does not already have a bracket centered at the top of the frame, connect a wire between two side brackets so that the curve of the wire when pulled tight is slightly below the top of the frame.
+- If you’re installing a bathroom mirror with a frame, check the mirror frame for a hanger bracket.
+If the mirror frame does not already have a bracket centered at the top of the frame, connect a wire between two side brackets so that the curve of the wire when pulled tight is slightly below the top of the frame.

 - Twist the wire around itself several times and use pliers to snip off any extra.

 - Next, mark the desired location on the wall and attach a properly sized hook.

 - Hang the mirror wire on the hook and adjust the mirror to make it level.